 The Cost Proposal must be completed and submitted at the same time as the proposal, and both must be received by the State prior to the submission deadline.

-Did the offeror submit the cost proposal separately? yes / no
+Did the offeror submit the cost proposal separately? yes / no the requirements of the RFP?

-Sec.
-8.03 ATTACHMENT 3 - PROPOSAL EVALUATION FORM
+ATTACHMENT 3 - PROPOSAL EVALUATION FORM